sagemath/trac_to_gh/Issue 9817.md

 # Issue 9817: boehm_gc installs OK on HP-UX, but fails one of 6 tests if SAGE_CHECK=yes

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9818

 Original creator: drkirkby